hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 >
 > > ## Solution
 > > The plot below shows an HPC system with 2x12 CPU cores per node and 2 GPUs (4 visible devices)
-> > oer node.
+> > per node.
 Two sets of runs (i.e. with and without the GPU package) were executed
 > > with up to 8 nodes.
 Performance data was extracted from the log files in the unit of
-> > `timesteps/second`, and speed-up factors were calculated for each node.
+> > `timesteps/s`, and speed-up factors were calculated for each node.
 > >
 > > <p align="center"><img src="../fig/05/CPUvsGPU.png" width="50%"/></p>
 > >